-EY Estonia's record retention policy applies to all engagements and personnel.
-This policy addresses document preservation whenever any person becomes aware of any actual or reasonably anticipated claim, litigation, investigation, subpoena or other government proceeding involving us or one of our clients that may relate to our work.
-It also addresses Estonian legal requirements applicable to the creation and maintenance of working papers relevant to the work performed.
+EY Record Retention global and related local policies apply to all engagements and personnel.
+These policies address document preservation whenever any person becomes aware of any actual or reasonably anticipated claim, litigation, investigation, subpoena or other government proceeding involving us or one of our clients that may relate to our work.
+It also addresses Estonia legal requirements applicable to the creation and maintenance of working papers relevant to the work performed.